atakanaltok/awesome-useful-websites/README.md

 - <https://countrycode.org/> - Guide to call anywhere in the world
 - <https://www.passportindex.org/> - Explore the world of passports
 - <https://www.countriesbeen.com/> - Phone app to list the countries you have been with many features
-- <https://www.couchsurfing.com/> - Global community of 14 million people in more than 200,000 cities who share their life, their world, their journey.
-Couchsurfing connects travelers with a global network of people willing to share in profound and meaningful ways, making travel a truly social experience
+- <https://www.couchsurfing.com/> - Global community of 14 million people in more than 200,000 cities who share their life, their world, their journey
 - <https://www.puffinmaps.com/> - All in one trip planner.
 No adds
 - <https://www.alltrails.com/> - Explore 300k trails w/ reviews & photos from 35m outdoor enthusiasts like you
 - <https://www.wanderprep.com/> - Advice on gear, apps, and gotchas to help busy people travel smarter (No more new articles)